Share

 Cultural SceneSouth Asian, Chinese, CaribbeanKorean, Persian, Chinese

 North York, while pricier, offers more variety in its housing market.
-The condo inventory along the Yonge-Sheppard corridor is extensive and modern, with dozens of buildings offering studios, one-bedrooms, and two-bedrooms across a range of price points.
-North York also has pockets of extreme luxury — York Mills and the Bridle Path are among the most expensive residential areas in all of Canada.
-For those who can afford it, North York provides a broader spectrum of housing options from affordable condos to multi-million-dollar estates.
+The condo inventory along the Yonge-Sheppard corridor is extensive and modern, with dozens of buildings offering studios, one-bedrooms, and two-bedrooms.
+North York also has pockets of extreme luxury.
+York Mills and the Bridle Path rank among the most expensive residential areas in Canada.
+For those who can afford it, North York provides a broader spectrum of housing from affordable condos to multi-million-dollar estates.

 Free Estimate